 How long does instructor training take?

 It usually takes around 12 months to train to become a driving instructor.
 It will take an absolute minimum of 6 months to complete your training.
-That’s if you fly through everything first time which is unlikely.
+That’s if you fly through everything the first time which is unlikely.

 There is often a waiting time of 3 to 6 months for part 2 and part 3 tests depending on where you are in the UK.
 It’s unusual for people to pass either of those tests the first time so you can spend a year just waiting for the exams.

 It’s an insult to me when people ask if I can train them in a month.
 If I could teach you how to do everything I do in a month then there would be no skill to what I do and I wouldn’t be doing it!

 The pass rate in Birmingham for part 3 in 2021 to 2022 was from 19% to 27% depending on the test centre.
 The low figures are mainly because of so many people being poorly trained.
 The pass rate for ADI part 3 was only 9% in Bodmin!

 You only get 3 attempts at part 2 and part 3.
 If you fail the third time then you have to wait until 2 years after the date you passed part 1 before you start the whole process again.